GuildAudits/Smart-contract-Audting-Training-week1-2/Smart-contract-Audting-Training-week3-4-5-6/Tx-Origin.md

 # Solidity Attack Vectors: #3 - Phishing With "tx.origin"

-Welcome to the third attack vector in my series on Solidity Attack Vectors.
+Welcome to the third article in my series on Solidity Attack Vectors.
 In my previous article, I discussed how contracts with zero code size can be used as an attack vector and mentioned the use of "tx.origin" in preventing such attacks.
 In this article, I will introduce "tx.origin" and how it can also be used maliciously.
 Let's get started!

 ## What is "tx.origin" and where does it come from?

 First, let's discuss the origin of "tx.origin" and what it is.
-In Solidity, there are different types of variables, including state variables (defined outside a function), local variables (defined inside a function), and global variables, which are native to Solidity and the blockchain (e.g., Ethereum, Polygon, Arbritrium).
+In Solidity, there are different types of variables, including state variables (defined outside a function), local variables (defined inside a function), and global variables, which are native to Solidity and the blockchain (e.g., Ethereum, Polygon).
 Some examples of global variables include "msg.sender", "msg.data", "block.timestamp", and "tx.origin".

 Now that we know where "tx.origin" comes from, what does it mean or do? "tx.origin" is a global variable in Solidity that holds the address of the EOA (externally owned account, or simply the user's wallet address) from which a transaction originated.
 Every transaction in the Ethereum blockchain originates from an EOA, no matter where the transaction ends, but one transaction can lead to further transactions.